dmitrylesin-official/dmitrylesin-official/README.md

 ### ✨ Quote to Remember

-> ❝ Where there is no competition, there is no progress. ❞
+> ❝ Mankind was born on Earth; it was never meant to die here ❞

 </div>